DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-27 Meeting Notes.md

 ## Goals for v0.9.0:

+## Enemies:

+### Wraith Enemies
+- Get the textures for those going

+### Knight Enemies
+- Make the variations of the knight more functional and better

 ## Level Design
 - Right now, there are 3 areas in the game.
 - *REMEMBER*, the whole goal of having you guys spew out levels like you've been doing in the first place was to have them working in the game first.